Sirze01/Scrabble_Junior_Game/ReadMe.txt

-         -> If the same situation of the last turn happens again, you won't have to do it manually again -> If the pool is empty, you must try to exchange (which we'll be denied) and then we'll pass for you -> You cannot exchange when you have nothing on your hand, so we'll pass automatically for you -> The game ends when all tiles are highlighted or all players have pass their moves (extreme situation)
+         -> If the same situation of the last turn happens again, you won't have to do it manually again -> If the pool is empty, you must try to exchange (which we'll be denied) and then we'll pass for you -> You cannot exchange when you have nothing on your hand, so we'll pass automatically for you -> The game ends when all tiles are highlighted or all players pass their moves (extreme situation)

 -> Some nice and fun features were added to the game experience:
    -> "Card view" on the side of the board - shows adaptative game info